project-mammoth/project-mammoth.github.io/docs/index.md

 ![Mammoth](https://projectmammoth.com/images/pm-logo-no-text.jpg)
 ## Music, Art, Tech & General Hackery

-The collaboration of four siblings striving to push the boundaries of music and tech infused with art.
-Fueled by a passion to dissasemble, tear apart, tinker, hack and redefine the audible, visible and underlying circuitry of everyday life.
+Project Mammoth is a collaboration of four siblings striving to push the boundaries of music and tech infused with art.

+## Dialed Up!

 <p align="center">
 <!--